-- One semester of biochemistry and one semester of cell biology at the undergraduate or graduate level
+- One semester of cell biology

 |AS.410.627||Translational Biotechnology: From Intellectual Property to Licensing||4|

 |AS.410.649||Introduction to Regulatory Affairs||4|